mnemnion/orb/doc/md/compile/sha2.md

 # Sha2 module

-  Despite the name, this actually implements a bunch of shas including sha3.
+  Despite the name, this actually implements a bunch of shas including sha3\.

-Taken from [this repo](https://github.com/Egor-Skriptunoff/pure_lua_SHA), this gives every sign of being actually supported and used.
+Taken from [this repo](https://github.com/Egor-Skriptunoff/pure_lua_SHA), this gives every sign of being actually supported and used\.

-I intend this to be an improvement over code I randomly jacked from Stack Overflow, which has proved to be less than robust for reasons I don't care to investigate.
+I intend this to be an improvement over code I randomly jacked from Stack Overflow, which has proved to be less than robust for reasons I don't care to investigate\.

 ```lua
 --------------------------------------------------------------------------------------------------------------------------